trychlos/pwix-modal/README.md

 An accepted object is a full object definition, with keys:

-- `id`: the button identifier, mandatory
+- `id`: the button identifier as a string, mandatory

     It may be one of our known button identifiers, or an identifier provided by the caller.